Overview of state-level legislation that impacts U.S.-born adoptees in the United States. Legislation related to

 HB6105 [ENACTED]: Unrestricted equal rights bill that closes a discriminatory date-based loophole in current law.
 HB6105 was introduced by the Joint Committee on Planning and Development, a committee co-chaired by the two primary authors of prior identical bills: Senator Steve Cassano and Representative Cristin McCarthy Vahey.
 The bill eliminates the loophole in current Connecticut law that discriminates against adoptees whose adoptions occurred prior to October 1, 1983.
 For these adoptees, it takes a court order to obtain a copy of your own original birth certificate.
 HB6105 was reported out favorably from the Joint Committee on Planning and Development and went to the floor on March 16.
 After a housekeeping amendment on the floor and the rejection of a discriminatory amendment offered at the last minute, the bill passed the House 115-28 on May 4, with 8 representatives not voting.
 It passed the Senate on May 25 by a vote of 27-8, with one senator absent.
 Governor Ned Lamont signed the bill into law on June 7.
-Effective July 1, 2021, Connecticut will become the tenth state to restore—for all adopted people—an unrestricted right to request and obtain your own original birth record.
+Effective July 1, 2021, Connecticut will become the tenth state to restore—for all adopted people—an unrestricted right to request and obtain their own original birth records.
 Congratulations to Access Connecticut, the state advocacy group responsible for passage of this unrestricted equal rights bill.